 Understanding the Victim Compensation Fund

 In December 2001, three months after the World Trade Center fell, President George W. Bush authorized the first September 11th Victim Compensation Fund.
 The earliest applicants were those with respiratory diseases, and the program ran until 2004.
+It then remained dormant until 2010 when President Barack Obama reauthorized it.
+By this time, the program was seeing many more applicants with slow-growing cancers.
+Obama again reauthorized the fund in 2015.

 In July 2019, President Donald Trump passed legislation from Congress reauthorizing the fund yet again until the year 2090.
 The official name of the legislation is Never Forget the Heroes: James Zadroga, Ray Pfeiffer, and Luis Alvarez Permanent Authorization of the September 11th Victim Compensation Fund.